Arts Fiction

 Daisy dismissed the nurse with a weak wave and shuffled the remaining steps in her walking frame to the rock – her rock – on the headland.

-She unfolded a neatly ironed white handkerchief embroidered with a "D" in one corner and laid it flat.
-Using the walking frame to steady herself, Daisy gently lowered her body, closed her eyes and took in numerous deep breaths.
+She unfolded a neatly ironed white handkerchief embroidered with a capital "D" in one corner and laid it flat.
+Using the walking frame for balance, she gently lowered herself, closed her eyes and took in numerous deep breaths.

 As the years rolled into decades, she always returned to this rock and the sea before it.